Abstract

 Cell culture

-The cells were grown in DMEM media containing 10% FCS, supplied with L-glutamine and antibiotics according to the ACCT repository instructions.
-The cells were split twice per week in 1 to 5 ratio using trypsinization procedure (Surendranath, 2014)
+The cells were grown in DMEM media containing 10% FCS and supplied with L-glutamine and antibiotics according to the ACCT repository instructions.
+The cells were split twice per week in a 1 to 5 ratio using a trypsinization procedure (Surendranath, 2014)

 Cell proliferation and viability test

-To determine cell proliferation and viability, Resuzurin Viability Kit (Biotium Inc., USA) was used.
+The Resuzurin Viability Kit (Biotium Inc., USA) was used to determine cell proliferation and viability.
 All steps were performed according to the manufacturer’s protocol.
-The date were obtained by measuring the absorbance at 570 nm and 600 nm using an absorbance microplate reader for colorimetric detection, and by measuring fluorescence with excitation/emission at 570/585 nm using a fluorescence microplate reader for fluorescent based detection.
-Absorbance values were adjusted to background level and plotted against the density of plated cell.
+The data was obtained by measuring the absorbance at 570 nm and 600 nm using an absorbance microplate reader for colourimetric detection and by measuring fluorescence with excitation/emission at 570/585 nm using a fluorescence microplate reader for fluorescent-based detection.
+Absorbance values were adjusted to the background level and plotted against the density of the plated cell.
 The optimal values were identified for future use.

 Metaphase Spreads Preparation: